seb1010/morseLight/README.md

     * Converting text to a binary code (morse code), expressed as hex in a ascii file.
     * `textToMorse.c`
     * This output file can be read directly by the assembler I used (avra)
-    * The assembler wrote the binary code into the program memory
+    * The assembler writes the binary code into the program memory

 * Assembly (for ATTiny13)
     * loads one byte at a time from the program memory